Desk clerks checking in patron at hotel front desk

 student with laptop

 Personal financial planning students are prepared to help individuals and families meet their financial goals.
-Students will tackle both quantitative courses in retirement planning, investment planning, tax planning, insurance planning, and estate planning, as well as courses focused on learning how to understand and help people.
+Students will tackle quantitative courses in retirement planning, investment planning, tax planning, insurance planning, and estate planning, as well as courses focused on learning how to understand and help people.

 Complete an internship as part of your course requirements